kanziebub/SurvivalProtocol/rulebook.md

 Failure to start a match caused by server problems, natural disasters, or specific technical problems can result in a rehost of the lobby.
 If the game is to be rehosted, all players MUST maintain the same character picks + Main Augment.
 Rehosts will also sometimes occur in the case of player disconnections, according to section [Disconnect during Online Match.]
 [Failure to do so will be subjected to -2 points for each rule broken]

-> **Example**: “Player A” retains the same character pick but fails to pick the same previously selected “Main Augment”, therefore -2 points will be deducted.
-If both options are picked wrongly, -4 points will be deducted.
+> **Example**: **Player A** retains the same character pick but fails to pick the same previously selected **Main Augment**, therefore **-2 points** will be deducted.
+If both options are picked wrongly, **-4 points** will be deducted.

 ## Disconnect during In Game

 Unintentional disconnects or crashes occurring during the loading screen or within the first 30 seconds of game start may result in a rehost.
-For player-side issues, “up to 1 lobby rehosts per team can be offered as a courtesy”.
+For player-side issues, **up to 1 lobby rehosts per team can be offered as a courtesy**.
 If any member of the team cannot play the game normally after that, the match will proceed normally.
 Make sure you put the game to “SSD drive” to smoothen the whole tournament.

 ## Disconnect during Match Preparation

 If a player experiences an unintentional disconnect during joining to the lobby, but expects to be able to reconnect, they will be given 3 minutes to join the lobby before the match proceeds normally.
 In any game modes, the game will proceed normally while the disconnected party will have disadvantage of their own risk.

+## Anti-OTP Rule

+The Anti-OTP Rule restricts any character to be played in, at most, 2 rounds for each team.
+If a character has been played in 2 rounds for a team, **all members of that team is no longer allowed to pick that character**.
+The count is **reset** between stages of the tournament (such as between qualifiers and finals).
+If a character is picked after it is restricted for that team, the lobby will be **rehosted** using that team's rehost chance and a **-2 points** deduction will be given; if that team no longer has a rehost chance, the lobby will still be rehosted and a **-5 points** deduction will be given.
+If this is done a second time, a **-10 points** deduction will be given resulting in **disqualification** (see **Penalty Limit** for details).

 ## Unfair Play